imichaelnorris/llmarquee/README.md

 [2] Add an initProgressCallback so users will see that it's loading

-[3] Make llmarquee.js accept streaming updates.
+[3] Accept streaming updates to llmarquee.js.